smjonas/live-command.nvim/README.md

 ## :rocket: Getting started
 ### Basic Usage
-The simplest way to use **live-command** is with the provided `:Preview` command.
+The easiest way to use **live-command** is with the provided `:Preview` command.
-For instance, `:Preview delete` will show you a preview of deleting the current line.
+For example, `:Preview delete` will show you a preview of deleting the current line.
-You can also pass a count or a range to the command, e.g. `:'<,'>Preview norm A;` will show the effect of appending a semicolon to every line selected in visual mode.
+You can also provide a count or a range to the command, such as `:'<,'>Preview norm A;`, which shows the effect of appending a semicolon to every visually selected line.

 ### Creating Previewable Commands
-For a more convenient experience, **live-command** allows you to create custom previewable commands.
+For a more convenient experience, **live-command** allows you to define custom previewable commands.
-This is done by passing a list of commands to the setup function.
+This can be done by passing a list of commands to the `setup` function.
-For example, you can define a custom `:Norm` command that can be previewed as follows:
+For instance, to define a custom `:Norm` command that can be previewed, use the following:
 ```lua
 require("live-command").setup {
   commands = {